Sue: I like this story already. We’re outside and we’re on Earth. That’s just the way I like it.

-Me: No, something much more important than a chair.
+Me: No, it’s much more important than a chair.
 Come on, what’s missing from this scene?

-Sue: Don’t tell me – Tegan’s grandfather gets killed by aliens?
+Sue: Don’t tell me: Tegan’s grandfather also gets killed by aliens?
 Tegan’s family is cursed.
 I’d give her relations a wide berth, if I were her.
-And why would she use a machine that can travel through all of time and space to visit someone she could have seen by taking a bus or a train in her own time?
+And why would she use a machine that can travel through time and space to visit someone she could have seen by taking a bus or a train in her own time?
 It’s a waste of the Doctor’s resources.

 The Doctor and his companions explore a disused church.